radical-lab/con/README.md

 		* employment was fake; just work your life away
 		* all of social media was fake; even if the people are real, they don't get your' messages, and you don't get theirs', because they're all fake
 		* dreams were fake; rem is conveniently difficult to yoga nidra
+		* religion was fake; especially the ones that preach against praying the godss' name in vain, as if there is such a time, and a place, for worshipping the all-seeing gods that is bad
 		* everything was fake
 		* even your babies are removed from your sight, at least when you sleep, and spend most of their time in (re-)education camps called "schools"; you've heard about home schooling, but never considered it for yourself, because of your fake employment, and even if you did, you must sleep, or supposedly "die" trying not to (like a kelpian)
 		* even genetic testing was fake, and pretty much all technology; natural language interfaces are pretty unintelligent for a so-called artificial intelligent system that can't even learn new words, let alone new conceptual subjects